-Use the prime-index-source property to specify the sources of data, either ds, proxy or some combination of the two.
+Use the prime-index-source property to specify the sources of data, either ds, file or some combination of the two.
 The order you specify is the order in which priming from these sources will be attempted.
-For example, if you specify prime-index-source:ds,proxy, priming will first be attempted from backend identity data stores, then from peer identity proxies.
-In most cases, your Identity Proxy should prime its index from backend identity data stores instead of from a peer Identity Proxy, so that it gets the most up-to-date information.
-No matter the server you choose, priming is most efficient if the source server is on the same local network as the Identity Proxy.
+For example, if you specify prime-index-source:file,ds, priming will be performed from the global-index data file created from the previous run of the identity data stores.
+With the file,ds configuration, the contents of the global index are written to disk periodically if, and only if, the entire global index has been primed previously from a identity data stores source either from startup or reloaded-index.
+Priming is most efficient if the source server is on the same local network as the Identity Proxy.